-One way that you can import PDF to Word is to convert the PDF to Word format with UPDF Converter.
-This is an ideal solution if you would like to include all the content in the PDF document into your project or you want to be able to make changes to the content in the original PDF.
+One way that you can import PDF to Word is to convert the PDF to Word format with UPDF.
+This is an ideal solution if you would like to include all the content in the PDF document in your project or you want to be able to make changes to the content in the original PDF.

 Follow these simple steps to convert any PDF document to Word:

 Step 1: Import the PDF File

 Download and install UPDF onto your computer.
 Open the program and in the main window, click on "Open File" to select the PDF file you want to work on.